-Pokémon Leagues and V Battle Decks
+Pokémon Leagues and Theme Decks

 This is all you need to know to play the game!
-If you need more help, ask your local store for a V Battle Deck.
-It comes with everything you need to play the game, including a quick-start version of the rules!
+If you need more help, ask your local store for a theme deck.
+It comes with everything you need to play the game, including a quick start version of the rules!